Boro23-wq/boro-blogs/content/blog/development/2fa-speakeasy.md

 ![](./assets/speakeasy-1.png)

-And now if we hit the route /api, we receive the following as a json response;
+If we hit the route `/api`, we receive the following as a JSON response;

 ![](./assets/speakeasy-2.png)